Plant-Food-Research-Open/assemblyqc/README.md

 - synteny::assembly_seq_list
 - synteny::xref_assemblies

-Then, the pipeline should be posted to Slurm for execution.
+Then, the pipeline should be posted to Slurm for execution with following commands:

-### Post the NextFlow Process to Slurm

 ```bash
 cat << EOF > assembly_qc_slurm.sh